vaab/gitchangelog/README.rst

 - fully driven by a small configuration file to match with your changelog policies. (see for example the `sample configuration file`_)
 - filter out commits/tags based on regexp matching
-- refactor commit message displayed on the fly with replace regexp
+- refactor commit summary, or commit body on the fly with replace regexp
 - classify commit message into sections (ie: New, Fix, Changes...)
 - templating system for easy tailoring your output (markdown, ReST, etc)
 - support straight and merging history.